nithin-2107/Amazon-clone/README.md

 # Amazon-clone
-Amazon Clone using Html and Css..
+Amazon Clone using Html and Css.